-To My Teacher Colleagues:
+Introduction: To My Teacher Colleagues

-I would like to extend a hearty welcome to Understanding Pennsylvania.
+For teachers using Understanding Pennsylvania, I would like to extend a hearty welcome to you.
 I am particularly excited with the visual crispness and graphic diversity of this text.
 It has been designed according to the state's (PDE) adopted social studies Academic Standards and the standards of national organizations.
 In short, the text is current with criteria specifically focusing on federal and state initiatives for curriculum reform.